Dr Tim D. Pearce Assistant Professor, Trinity College Dublin, Ireland

 Debris in Planetary Systems

-Many such ‘debris discs’ are comparable to (although much brighter than) the Asteroid and Kuiper Belts in our own Solar System.
-In the same way that the number of known exoplanets has greatly increased over recent years, we now know that debris exists around a significant fraction of stars other than our Sun.
+Just as the number of known exoplanets has greatly increased over recent years, we now know that debris exists around a significant fraction of stars other than our Sun.

 However, despite these advances there remain many unanswered questions.
 How and why do debris discs form?
 What is their relation to planets?
 How massive are they?
-What can they tell us about the early stages of planetary system evolution?
+What can they tell us about the early stages of planetary-system evolution?
 Much of my work focuses on these questions.

 Pearce & Wyatt (2015)